God creates a good world and commissions humans to rule it, but they choose rebellion again and again.

 When God looks at the world he made, he declares it good.
 He installs humans as his partners in ruling creation.
 However, the humans choose to do what is good in their own eyes, leading ultimately to death.
 The first eleven chapters of the Bible record God's goodness and humanity's repeated rebellions, which introduce violence, disorder, and the founding of Babylon.
 It's these first chapters that set the plot in motion for God to respond to human evil with his redemptive plan.

 Genesis 1-11 Overview

-The Book of Genesis starts when God creates the heavens, earth, and all life.
-He creates humans in His own Image, then rests.
-Everything He made is good.
+The Book of Genesis opens with God creating the heavens, the earth, and all life.
+He creates humans in his own image and rests in the goodness of what he has created.

 Garden of Eden

-God puts Adam and Eve in the Garden of Eden, depicting a perfect environment and relationship with God, and blesses them to rule the earth and create like He does.
+God places Adam and Eve in the garden of Eden, depicted as the perfect unity of heaven and earth.
+God blesses them and appoints them to rule the earth as his representatives.

 Scattering of Nations

 Instead of filling the earth as God commissioned, humanity comes together to exalt themselves in Babylon.
 In response, God confuses their language and scatters them across the earth.